 - You can easily customize this recipe to fit anything you have in your cupboard.
 Try adding different spices or dried fruits (I personally recommend keeping the ginger in any variation).
 I’ve even made a vegan version on the fly by nixing the butter (you could use canola oil instead) and replacing the buttermilk with orange juice and maple syrup.

 - This recipe makes a great breakfast to serve to a large crowd, because you can double or triple it without increasing the cooking time.
 I’ve found that like rice, the ratio of water-to-oats decreases as you increase the amount of oats, so use 5 cups of water for a double batch and 7 for a triple.

 - I always make a double batch, even if I’m only cooking for myself, because this oatmeal freezes very well.
 Simply freeze any leftovers in a large silicone muffin pan.
 To reheat, place an oatmeal “muffin” in a bowl and microwave for 3-4 minutes.
+You even get that thaw option in many microwaves on unclutterer.
 Once you give it a good stir, you have a healthy, hearty weekend breakfast on a weekday morning, especially if you take those minutes and use them to chop up some fruit to go on top!

 - If you want to hold a large batch of oatmeal over an extended period of time (up to three hours in my experience at the Inn), you can cook the oatmeal up through Step 5.
 Then, rather than adding the buttermilk and continuing their simmer, stir once, cover the pan, and turn off the heat.
 Then, as people filter in for breakfast, combine as much oatmeal as you need with a portion of the buttermilk in a smaller pan and stir over medium heat until the oatmeal bubbles.
 The other advantage to this method is that you can accommodate individual salt restrictions this way, leaving it out for those who can’t have it.